-Everyone knows how vital your credit score is — from getting approved for a credit card to getting lower interest rates on loans, it’s important to keep your credit score up so you can get the best credit offers.
-Even if you don’t need to access that credit right now, you should be prepared for when an emergency arises and you could actually use some extra funds.
-While monitoring your credit score helps you know where you currently stand and how you’re improving over time, some types of inquiries can actually cause damage.
+Everyone knows how important your credit score is — from getting approved for a credit card to getting lower interest rates on loans.
+It’s important to keep your credit score up so you can get the best credit offers.
+Even if you don’t need to access that credit right now, you should be prepared for when an emergency arises and you could use some extra funds.
+While monitoring your credit score helps you know where you currently stand and how you’re improving over time, some types of inquiries can cause damage.
 Learn the differences between each type of credit check so you can keep your credit score as high as possible.

 What’s the difference between hard inquiries and soft inquiries?

 Soft inquiries, on the other hand, typically occur as part of a background check rather than a full credit analysis.
-One of the most common reasons behind a soft inquiry is when you apply for a pre-approval from a creditor in order to get a rate quote.
-However, soft inquiries can also be performed even if you aren’t applying for any type of credit.
+One of the most common reasons behind a soft inquiry is when you apply for a pre-approval from a creditor to get a rate quote.
+However, soft inquiries can also be performed even if you aren’t applying for credit.
 For example, they can be used as part of the screening process for potential landlords and employers.
-Insurance companies, utility companies, and cellphone providers, for example, may also check your credit, but since those accounts don’t result in accumulating new debt, they’re considered soft inquiries.
+Insurance companies, utility companies, and cell phone providers, for example, may also check your credit, but since those accounts don’t result in accumulating new debt, they’re considered soft inquiries.
 Finally, accessing your own credit report only counts as a soft inquiry.

 Potential creditors can perform soft inquiries to help tailor customized credit offers for you based on your credit profile.
 That’s how you end up with pre-approval offers in the mail for credit cards, personal loans, and refinancing.
 If you don’t want those creditors accessing your information and filling your mailbox with junk mail, you can opt out by visiting OptOutPrescreen.com.

 How do inquiries affect your credit score?